 They are offensive only because they don’t support the abstinence ideology that the government promotes.

 All of these supposedly dangerous statements are typical of societies in which drinking is common but alcohol abuse is uncommon.

-Far from being dangerous, they are actually protective of alcohol abuse.
-Therefore, we should promote rather than discredit them.
-In reality, suppressing them promotes alcohol abuse!
+Far from being dangerous, they are protective of alcohol abuse.
+So we should promote rather than discredit them.
+In fact, suppressing them promotes alcohol abuse!

-The current concern over mixed messages is not new.
+The concern over mixed messages isn’t new.
 Temperance advocates thought that alcohol was a dangerous poison that should never be consumed.

-However, doctors routinely prescribed alcohol for its health and therapeutic benefits.
-Therefore, temperance leaders insisted that textbooks never ever mention this fact.
+But doctors routinely prescribed alcohol for its health and therapeutic benefits.
+So temperance leaders insisted that textbooks never ever mention this fact.
 That’s because it would send a “mixed message.”
 So ideology prevailed over truth and balance then as it does now.

 The concern over preventing mixed messages rather than in promoting the truth reveals a desire to indoctrinate rather than to educate.
 It reveals a distrust in the intelligence of people and in their ability to think and reason.
 It reveals a desire to suppress facts and hide knowledge.

 And it’s inconsistent with helping people make well-informed decisions based on the best available evidence.
 It may be useful in a dictatorship, but not in a free society.

 After repeatedly deceiving students, they no longer trust us or believe what we tell them about alcohol.
 And, of course, our credibility and effectiveness evaporates.
 Prohibiting “mixed messages” is counter productive in the long run.

 We need to have the honesty and integrity to present the whole truth.
 We shouldn’t suppress facts in the misguided belief that it benefits people.